History & Heritage

 Villages & Towns

 It is not just houses that are preserved.
 There are whole streets and towns that look unchanged for centuries.
-Stop by Stonington Borough or Kent, Connecticut; Hancock, New Hampshire; Historic Deerfield, Massachusetts; Paris Hill, Maine; Providence, Rhode Island; Salem, Massachusetts and Newfane, Vermont.
+Stop by Stonington Borough or Kent, Connecticut; Hancock, New Hampshire; Historic Deerfield, Massachusetts; Paris Hill, Maine; Providence, Rhode Island; and Salem, Massachusetts.

 For more information on history & heritage sites in each state: